Icenium/bond-content/layout-and-navigation/lesson-2.md

 <hr data-action="end" />

-The code before this snippet provides a filtered view of our Books DartaSource based on the selected item.
+The code before this snippet provides a filtered view of our Books DataSource based on the selected item.
 With that in hand, we create a model for the book and call `kendo.bind` to wire up the declarative markup we added to the view in the last step.

 <hr data-action="start" />

 #### Action

 * **e**.
-Save the details.html and details.js files and re-open, the iPhone simulator and navigate to the details page by clicking on an item in the list.
+Save the details.html and details.js files and re-open the iPhone simulator.
+Navigate to the details page by clicking on an item in the list and you should see the book details on the screen.

 <hr data-action="end" />